splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-advanced.rst

 Activate control plane metrics histograms
 -------------------------------------------

-To activate control plane metrics histograms, use the feature flag ``useControlPlaneMetricsHistogramData``:
+To activate control plane metrics with the OpenTelemetry prometheus receiver instead, use the feature flag ``useControlPlaneMetricsHistogramData``:

 .. code-block:: yaml